simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2023-12-16
+<br />**Date image released:**  2023-12-17
+<br />**This image is owned by:**
+Hongyang Luo

-<br />**Title of the image:**  Crescent Enceladus
+<br />**Title of the image:**  Geminids over China's Nianhu Lake
-<br />**Description for the image:**  Peering from the shadows, the Saturn-facing hemisphere of tantalizing inner moon Enceladus poses in this Cassini spacecraft image.
-North is up in the dramatic scene captured during November 2016 as Cassini's camera was pointed in a nearly sunward direction about 130,000 kilometers from the moon's bright crescent.
-In fact, the distant world reflects over 90 percent of the sunlight it receives, giving its surface about the same reflectivity as fresh snow.
-A mere 500 kilometers in diameter, Enceladus is a surprisingly active moon.
-Data and images collected during Cassini's flybys have revealed water vapor and ice grains spewing from south polar geysers and evidence of an ocean of liquid water hidden beneath the moon's icy crust.
+<br />**Description for the image:**  Where are all of these meteors coming from?
+In terms of direction on the sky, the pointed answer is the constellation of Gemini.
+That is why the major meteor shower in December is known as the Geminids -- because shower meteors all appear to come from a radiant toward Gemini.
+Three dimensionally, however, sand-sized debris expelled from the unusual asteroid 3200 Phaethon follows a well-defined orbit about our Sun, and the part of the orbit that approaches Earth is superposed in front of the constellation of Gemini.
+Therefore, when Earth crosses this orbit, the radiant point of falling debris appears in Gemini.
+Featured here is a composite of many images taken a few days ago through dark skies from Nianhu Lake in China.
+Over 100 bright meteor streaks from the Geminids meteor shower are visible.
+APOD Year in Review (2023): RJN's Night Sky Network Lecture
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/PIA20522enceladus.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/Geminids_Hongyang_3840.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).